OUR PRIVACY POLICY

 Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that personal information that we collect will not be disclosed in a manner that is inconsistent with this Privacy Policy.

-We have taken the necessary measures to ensure the personal information (including the financial information about yourself) we hold is not compromised.
+We have taken the necessary measures and put in place suitable physical, electronic and managerial procedures to safeguard and secure personal information (including the financial information about yourself) and protect it from misuse, interference, loss and unauthorised access, modification and disclosure.
 In accordance with and as permitted by applicable law and regulations we will retain your information as long necessary to serve you, to maintain your Kepler Analytics account or as otherwise need to operate our business.

 It is important that you protect your privacy by ensuring that no one obtains your personal information and you must contact us directly if your details change.
 Should your information be erroneously provided to us or no longer remain valid within the constraints of this Privacy Policy we will securely destroy or de-identify it as soon as practicable, as long as it is lawful to do so.